WycliffeMAI/WycliffeMAI/README.md

 and an aeronautical engineer.

-Below are some of my favorite university projects, which are interesting, but not representative of my current skills.
+Below are some of my favorite university projects, which are interesting, but don't represent my current skills.
 You might want to look at my resume instead: link

 contacts: email: pythonklife@gmail.com,